LGW - LAS

 The average price of all round-trip flights from London Gatwick Airport to Las Vegas clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Las Vegas on a Tuesday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to Las Vegas on a Sunday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Saturday is the most expensive day to fly from London Gatwick Airport to Las Vegas.
-For your return ticket, we recommend flying on a Tuesday and avoiding Sundays for the best deals.
+For your return ticket, we recommend flying on a Sunday and avoiding Fridays for the best deals.

 What is the cheapest month to fly from London Gatwick Airport to Las Vegas?